Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Method

-Compared with $\mathcal{A}_{rec}$, our anomaly scores consider the discrepancy between different distributions, leading to stronger discriminative capability.
-Intuitively, higher AR in unlabeled dataset will lead to greater difference between the distributions of two modules on abnormal regions, deriving more competitive $\mathcal{A}_{inter}$.
+Intuitively, seen diseases (situation (2)) can be distinguished better than unseen diseases (situation (3)) as the UDM has captured their information.
+Based on this hypothesis, a higher AR in the unlabeled data will increase seen abnormal samples and lead to a more competitive $\mathcal{A}_{inter}$.
+Therefore, our method is able to improve the performance on seen anomalies, while no harm is caused to unseen anomalies, i.e., no performance degradation caused by class distribution mismatch \citep{oliver2018realistic}.
 Experiments in Section \ref{sec:exp_ablation} validate this hypothesis.
-In addition, the proposed method can achieve a consistent improvement compared with the reconstruction baseline even if AR is 0, while a low AR can lead to significant boost.
+In addition, the proposed method can achieve a consistent improvement compared with the reconstruction baseline even if the AR is 0, while a low AR can lead to a significant boost in performance.

-Besides, our discrepancies are all computed among reconstructions, rather than between the input and reconstruction as $\mathcal{A}_{rec}$ does.
-This can reduce the false positive detection caused by reconstruction ambiguity of AE around high frequency regions \citep{baur2021autoencoders,mao2020abnormality}.
+Our discrepancies are also all computed among reconstructions, rather than between the input and reconstruction as with $\mathcal{A}_{rec}$.
+This can reduce the false positive detection caused by the reconstruction ambiguity of the AE around high-frequency regions \citep{baur2021autoencoders,mao2020abnormality}.